 ROS questions from 7/8 were discussed – the questions directly relate to this topic/issue.
 It was explained in the 7/16 PDCWG that the PDCWG does not have any tools to assess AS sufficiency – ERCOT brings a summary of results of the Ancillary Service Methodology to PDCWG every fall for review and approval (before going to ROS & TAC), but the tools and analysis are all run by ERCOT.

+Consider making RRS a purely frequency responsive service (Reg already is) – i.e. do not release RRS (and Reg) capacity to SCED (similar to treatment once ECRS is implemented).

+Consider procuring additional RRS as Contingency Reserve (until ECRS is implemented) to replenish frequency-deployed RRS and restore frequency.
+RRS is already held behind the HASL and is a 10-minute energy product (similar to ECRS).
+This additional RRS (ECRS-equivalent portion) could be released to SCED during capacity scarcity situations.

 45 Frequency: Analyze system frequency leading up to EEA conditions and determine impact of low frequency on generation and load tripping.

 LP turbine blades and end windings have a natural frequency that makes them vulnerable to operating at frequencies below 59.4 Hz – particularly true for larger generators.
 PDCWG is pursuing more specific and technical details from turbine OEMs.